hocktide/v-c-agentd/README.md

     logdir log
     loglevel 3

+The `canonization` section is used by the canonization service (when configured) to manage how often the process queue is scanned for attested transactions and how many transactions can be put in a new block.
+The following example scans the process queue every 5 seconds and creates blocks with a maximum of 1000 transactions per block.

+    canonization {
+        max milliseconds 5000
+        max transactions 1000
+    }

 The `secret` attribute specifies the local path to a private key certificate for the agent.
 This should be readable only by root, and should never be included in a container.
 In the future, support for secrets wiring through a one-time